galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 > ### {% icon comment %} Recap of previous stages
 >
 > 1. *Barcode Extraction*:
 >   Here we used `umi_tools extract` on our input forward and reverse FASTQ files, and extracted the umi and cell barcode from the forward read *sequence*, and placed it into the *header* of both forward and reverse FASTQ files. i.e. FASTQ files → Modified FASTQ files
-> 2. *Mapping*
+> 2. *Mapping*:
 >   We took the sequencing data from the reverse FASTQ file (with modified headers) and aligned it to the Zebrafish genome, using annotations presented in the GTF file for that genome. i.e. Modified FASTQ file (reverse) → BAM file
 >

 We now have a BAM file of our aligned reads, with cell and UMI barcodes embedded in the read headers.
 We also have the chromosome and base-pair positions of where these reads are aligned.
+The can be confirmed by peeking into the BAM file:

-> ### {% icon hands_on %} We can confirm this by peeking into the BAM file
+> ### {% icon hands_on %} Hands-on: Confirming the Alignment Data
 >
 >  1. Click on the eye symbol of the BAM output from STAR.
-> 2. There are many header lines that begin with '@' which we are not interested in.
+>  2. There are many header lines that begin with `@` which we are not interested in.
 >  3. Do a Ctrl+F search for `@co` and then look at the lines directly below it.
->
 >     One such read is given as so:
 >
->    J00182:75:HTKJNBBXX:2:1121:9729:45889_GACGAA_GTGGTC	16	chr1	2030	3	70M	*	0	0	AGAGGTTCCAATATTCCCATGAAATTGAGATTTTGTAAAAGAGTGAAGTGTGGTTACTTTCACTGAGAGG	JJJJJJJJJJJJJJJJJJJJJJJJFJJJJJAJJJJJJJJJJFJFJFFJJJJJJJJJJJJFF7AJA-77<A	NH:i:2 HI:i:1 AS:i:64 nM:i:2
+>  `J00182:75:HTKJNBBXX:2:1121:9729:45889_GACGAA_GTGGTC	16	chr1	2030	3	70M	*	0	0	AGAGGTTCCAATATTCCCATGAAATTGAGATTTTGTAAAAGAGTGAAGTGTGGTTACTTTCACTGAGAGG	JJJJJJJJJJJJJJJJJJJJJJJJFJJJJJAJJJJJJJJJJFJFJFFJJJJJJJJJJJJFF7AJA-77<A	NH:i:2 HI:i:1 AS:i:64 nM:i:2`
 >
->

 The fields of the BAM file can be better explained at section 1.4 of [the SAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf), but we will summarize the main fields of interest here:

  * `J00182..._GACGAA_GCGGTC`: The *readname* appended by an underscore '_', the cell barcode, another '_', and then the UMI barcode.
- * `16`: The FLAG value, which can be explained in the SAM specification, or more interactively [here](https://broadinstitute.github.io/picard/explain-flags.html).
+ * `16`: The FLAG value
-> ### {% icon question %} What does the FLAG value of 16 tell us about this read?
+> #### {% icon question %} What does the FLAG value of 16 tell us about this read?
+> We can interactively see what the different FLAG values mean in the SAM specification [here](https://broadinstitute.github.io/picard/explain-flags.html)
 > > ### {% icon solution %} Solution
->
-> The read aligns to the reverse strand
+> > The read aligns to the reverse strand
+> {: .solution}
+{: .question}
  * `chr1` `2030`: The position and base-pair of alignment of the first base of the sequence.
- * We next have a series of quality fields, as well as the `sequence` and `sequence_quality`
+ * (We next have a series of quality fields, as well as the `sequence` and `sequence_quality`)
  * `NH`: The number of hits for  this read.
 If it is multiply mapped, then the number of multiples will be shown (here `2`)
  * `HI`: Which number this particular read is in the series of (potentially) multi-mapped reads (here `1`, not neccesarily meaning the first or 'better' )
  * `nM`: The number of mismatches in the alignment of this read to the reference (here `2`)